"Never doubt that a small group of thoughtful,

 “Next door to the university and yet worlds away.”
 This phrase encapsulates what students experience while ministering to people in the Reading area.
 While assisting diverse non-profit agencies, students are exposed to the vast social and economic inequalities that characterize the United States’ urban landscape, of which Reading is a poignant microcosm.

-A week of teaching, serving and learning in which students will assist the Bernardine Sisters with the operations of their mission, especially their school, and experience life in the Los Tres Brazos barrio.
+A week of teaching, serving and learning in which students will assist the Bernardine Sisters (founders of Alvernia) with the operations of their school and experience life in the Los Tres Brazos barrio.
 They will build relationships to span miles and last lifetimes.

 We invite you to support our partnership with the Bernardine Sisters in Santo Domingo.